Special air quality advisory in effect as thick smoke drifts into Edmonton area

 Smoke was very noticeable in Edmonton on Sunday, when the Air Quality Health Index reached level 7 and visibility was just over three kilometres.

-At a level 10, visibility would be less than two kilometres, McKay said.
+At a level 10, visibility would be less than two kilometres, MacKay said.

 "The smoke, when it comes across the mountains, is going to be elevated.
 It'll be up around 10,000, 12,000 feet," MacKay said.